castellanos70/PrimeFactorAttack/README.md

 18) I will add a sound toggle button (on/off), and add a shortcut ('s').
 DONE

 19) Chun Chen Chen: I will do some variation on dead blocks.
 Making them keep change their color.
 DONE

+20) I will add a screen that represent game is over , When the game ends.
+SOYEONAN.